 IIED and partner events

 Partners: Asociación ANDES, IIED, Swift Foundation, Centre for Chinese Agricultural Policy (CCAP) and the Farmer Seed Network (China)

-IIED will present findings from the SIFOR (Smallholder Innovation for Resilience) project in the Potato Park (Peru), SouthWest China, the Indian Himalayas and coastal Kenya, focusing on trends in crop diversity and climate, the role of women in local seed systems, and the impacts of biocultural innovations on food security and adaptation.
+IIED presented findings from the SIFOR (Smallholder Innovation for Resilience) project in the Potato Park (Peru), SouthWest China, the Indian Himalayas and coastal Kenya, focusing on trends in crop diversity and climate, the role of women in local seed systems, and the impacts of biocultural innovations on food security and adaptation.

-Two women farmers from China will present the Stone Village biocultural landscape in Yunnan.
+Two women farmers from China presented the Stone Village biocultural landscape in Yunnan.
 CCAP will introduce its work on participatory plant breeding and how this has influenced China's National Seed Law, and will present a new study on national seed policies and trends in China in the last 50 years.

 Mainstreaming biodiversity in development and the SDGs: sharing and developing workable solutions